-The Bell Educational Trust Limited and The Bell Foundation is committed to compliance with all national UK laws in respect of personal and sensitive data, and to protecting the rights and privacy of individuals.
+The Bell Educational Trust Limited also operating as The Bell Foundation is committed to compliance with all national UK laws in respect of personal and special category data, and to protecting the rights and privacy of individuals.
 Email messages and any files transmitted with them are strictly confidential and intended solely for the use of the individual or entity to whom they are addressed.
 The Bell Educational Trust Limited is registered as a Data Controller with the Information Commissioner’s Office, to access further information about our Policy, please see below.

 If you are not the named addressee of an email you should not disseminate, distribute or copy it.
 Please notify the sender immediately by email if you have received an email by mistake and delete it from your system.
 Please note that any views or opinions presented in emails are solely those of the author and do not necessarily represent those of the organisation.
 Finally, the recipient should check this email and any attachments for the presence of viruses.
 We accept no liability for any damage caused by any virus transmitted by this email.

-The Bell Educational Trust Limited and The Bell Foundation, Hillscross, Red Cross Lane, Cambridge, CB2 0QU, United Kingdom.
+The Bell Educational Trust Limited, Hillscross, Red Cross Lane, Cambridge, CB2 0QU, United Kingdom.

 Data protection policy statement

-The Management of The Bell Educational Trust Limited is committed to compliance with all national UK laws in respect of personal and sensitive data, and to protecting the rights and privacy of individuals.
-This includes partner organisations, programme participants, learners, staff and others in accordance with the Data Protection Act.
-The Bell Educational Trust is registered as a Data Controller with the Information Commissioner’s Office to process information about its staff, participants, learners and other individuals with whom it has dealings for administrative purposes.
+The Management of The Bell Educational Trust Limited is committed to compliance with all national UK laws in respect of personal and special category data, and to protecting the rights and privacy of individuals.
+This includes partner organisations, programme participants, learners, staff and others in accordance with data protection legislation.
+The Bell Educational Trust Limited is registered as a Data Controller with the Information Commissioner’s Office to process information about its staff, participants, learners and other individuals with whom it has dealings for administrative purposes.
 To comply with the law, information about individuals must be collected and used fairly, stored safely and securely and not disclosed unlawfully to any third party.

 In particular we will;